 We never used Chemists, either.
-Chemists were FFV’s original limited ammunition class, with another added in the GBA remake.
+Chemists were FFV’s original limited ammunition class, with a second such class added in the GBA remake.
 The chemists boosted the effect of normal items for free, had the power to Drink superbuff potions, and another power to consume items by Mixing them to create new ones.
 The Mix list included our much-missed X-Potions from FFIV (too bad you can’t store what you Mix for later), as well as buffs, debuffs, healing and damaging commands.
 On higher levels, Mix even unlocks a group Esuna and a group Revive ability.
 Certainly a job with good potential, but one never ended up caring for at any given moment.
-Also, it would seem many of the Chemist’s options were glitched into uselessness, even in the GBA version.
+Unfortunately, it would seem many of the Chemist’s options were glitched into uselessness, even in the GBA version.
 It’s not clear to me if they were still glitched in the iOS version.
 Unfortunate.

 Dragoons were back, with the limited armour selection of FFIII instead of the nearly-any armour selection from FFIV, which meant they didn’t have much up-to-date armour and were still having to rely on the Knight for defence!
 Since we were using so many back-line classes at this point in the game (3 of our 4 party members!), we weren’t ready to invest in an under-armoured member who would often be bounding away from the lines.
 The Dragoon had one notable improvement with the classes’ Lance skill (in later games called “Lancet”), which could drain both HP and MP from a target (more MP than even the Osmose spell, we found), but that wasn’t going to get us to change jobs prior to the finding some good Dragoon armour.